You’re wondering what the therapy process looks like

 After scheduling, you will get started in the all inclusive client portal and you will fill out a short questionnaire.

 We will complete our 20-minute phone consultation and I will give you time to think over if we will be a good fit.
-This is all about going at your pace.

 If we decide to move forward, I will send over the practice policies and you will fill out a questionnaire about you.
 This is all done online through the client portal so that you don’t have to take time out of your busy schedule to come in early.